Prepare, Be Responsible, and Work With the Program

 We recommend using the Harvard Global Health Institute/Brown School of Public Health COVID-19 Risk Levels map to compare COVID risk globally (select "Worldwide" on the left-hand side of the map to view risk levels per country).

-You should assess your suitability for travel by reviewing public health guidance from the CDC, reviewing COVID-19 spread at destination (see below in “COVID-19 Risk Levels”), and discussing travel plans with their primary care physician.
+You should assess your suitability for travel by reviewing public health guidance from the CDC, and discussing travel plans with their primary care physician.
 Consider making an appointment with a travel health professional if you need immunizations, malaria prophylaxis, etc.

 Some populations are more at risk of becoming severely ill after contracting COVID-19.
 This includes: